 Step 1: Create a New 7.1 Trial Site

 Start a free 14-day trial on Squarespace.
-Choose any 7.1 template - on 7.1, all templates have access to the same features, so the starting point matters less than on 7.0.
+Choose any 7.1 template, on 7.1, all templates have access to the same features, so the starting point matters less than on 7.0.
 The trial gives you full editing access to build your new site.
+If you are weighing whether to upgrade to 7.1 or simply start over on Squarespace with a fresh site, review both options before committing.

 Step 2: Recreate Your Design